 - Completed energy audits of its top 14 energy using sites.

 - Developed a list of 128 key recommendations for reducing energy consumption over the next four years.

 - Identified over $348,900 of savings to be made each year through the implementation of retrofit actions.

 Download the 2012 Energy Management Plan.

 Australia has one of the highest vehicle ownership rates in the world, with 614 registered vehicles per 1,000 people.
 Car ownership rates have risen from 8.6 million registered vehicles in 1985 to 10.9 million in 1996 (Source: From Motor Vehicle Census - Australian Bureau of Statistics).

 Each year in Australia, 175 billion kilometres are driven equating to 23 billion litres of fuel and releasing about 63 million tonnes of greenhouse gases and other pollutants (Source: ICLEI - Cities for Climate Protection Australia).

-For more information on sustainable transport:
+See Cycleways and Walkways for more information on sustainable transport.